renatols-jf/spboot-chassis-demo/README.md

 # spboot-chassis demo
 This application was created as an introduction to [spboot-chassis](https://github.com/renatols-jf/spboot-chassis).
 It aims to give a brief display of several of the `spboot-chassis` features.
+Based on version 0.0.2

 # Usage
 This is a standard Spring Boot application.
 It provides a few HTTP